Hello Fellow Codenewbies 👋,

 National Novel Writing Month (NaNoWriMo)

-For me personally, it is one way to get back to writing again and beat the impostor syndrome that sneaked back in.
+Personally, it is one way to get back to writing again and beat the impostor syndrome that sneaked back in.

 Does Writing About Our Learning Help To Cement The Knowledge?

-In my opinion, what I find most crucial in cementing our knowledge is by practicing what we learn.
+What I find most crucial in cementing our knowledge is by practicing what we learn.

-Redo what you just learned and see if you can replicate and understand the syntaxes and the whole flow.
+Redo what you just learned and see if you can replicate and understand the syntaxes and the flow.

 So YES, in a way, writing helps to cement our knowledge.